irehankhan/docker-container-commands/README.md

 ```bash
 docker attach <id>
 ```
-First i run a caontainer in detached mode then using above command i attached it again to the terminal.
+First i run a container in detached mode then using above command i attached it again to the terminal.
 Please check below log<br>
 <i>Note: The attach command will display the output of the ENTRYPOINT process.</i>

 ```bash